hagenbracey/dbms-project-redux/readme.txt

     Also, find the contents of that shipment and create a new shipment of replacement items.

-    **  NOTE: you'll need to get a tracking number from a random order.
-        Use the following query, take a random tracking number, and replace the tracking numbers in the three files with the one you chose:

-        SELECT tracking_number FROM orders;

     a. get-customer-from-order.sql
     b. find-products-from-order.sql
     c. create-replacement-shipment.sql